There are wonderful natural places in South Florida, but first you have to drive through gridlock past dense development to find them.

 If you live further north and love to see wading birds, consider Peaceful Waters in Wellington.
 In winter, it attracts lots of birds that are easy to view up close.
 (That article suggests a few other places to take a walk in Wellington.)

 MacArthur Beach State Park in North Palm Beach has almost two miles of beach, lined with wild sand dunes covered with native vegetation.
 There are no parks in South Florida whose beaches rival the length and beauty of MacArthur Beach.
+There’s even a reef off shore to which you can swim and snorkel.
 But the rest of the park is special, too.

 A scenic 1,600-foot boardwalk crosses a waterway that separates the parking lot and nature center from the beach.
-This is a good time to skip the tram, which runs regularly, to avoid contact with others.
 The waterway is a small cove of Lake Worth, rich with estuary creatures, including oyster beds and wading birds.
 This is also a good place to put in a kayak.
 Admission is $5.
 10900 Jack Nicklaus Dr., North Palm Beach.

 Also further north, there are many outstanding places to visit in the Jupiter area.
 Jonathan Dickinson State Park has a great variety of ways to entertain visitors: horseback riding, biking (you can rent them there), going on a boat tour, kayaking the beautiful Loxahatchee (again, you can rent kayaks and canoes) and hiking, Here’s a complete guide to Jonathan Dickinson State Park.